 Insurance for People who Bike

-Subscribe to our monthly newsletter to get information on developments regarding cycling and insurance
+Subscribe to our monthly newsletter to get information on developments regarding cycling and insurance.

 Insurance questions can often be very specific to the situation – whether it is your personal situation before a crash or the unique circumstances once a crash has happened.

-For this reason, the answers below are general and while they will apply to most situations, there could be exceptions based on the specific case.
+For this reason, the answers below are general, and while they will apply to most situations, there could be exceptions based on the specific case.

 After a crash involving a vehicle, ICBC is available to answer questions about what benefits you may be entitled to and how they may be able to help with your recovery.
-ICBC is required, by law, to advise and assist every British Columbian with their claim and endeavor to ensure that every person is informed about, and receives, all the benefits to which they are entitled.
+ICBC is required, by law, to advise and assist every British Columbian with their claim and endeavour to ensure that every person is informed about, and receives, all the benefits to which they are entitled.
 More information on the benefits available in a crash is available on ICBC’s injury claims page.

 What type(s) of insurance is available for someone who rides and/or owns a bicycle?